John A Waller

 Usually, the CVA process takes one to three months to prepare, then appointed and agreed upon.
 While in between drafting and accepting, the company is protected from any creditor legal action.

 The first stage of achieving a CVA.
-The insolvency practitioner drafts a CVA for approval of the company’s creditors and the Court.
+The insolvency practitioner drafts a CVA for approval by the company’s creditors and the Court.
 Then the as yet not approved proposal is presented to the Court before the creditors’ meeting.

 Assuming the creditors who voted at the meeting of creditors voted for the CVA.
 75% of the company’s creditors (measured as creditors by the value of their debt) are required to approve a CVA.
 The creditors of the company vote on the CVA, which is the central part of the meeting of the creditors.